johns-vanilla-php/bat-various-batch-files/ssh-keygen/README.md

 # generate-github-keys.bat

+## Notes:
+This script was designed with the following assumptions:
+- You have a GitHub Account
+- You are running Windows 10+
+- You have Visual Studio Code installed
+- You have FireFox installed
+- Your computer is up to date

 ## What it does
 This file is used to create a Secure Shell (SSH) connection between Virtual Studio Code (VS Code) and GitHub.